Coface publishes CEE Top 500 companies: Do external risks overshadow long-lasting solid economic growth in Central and Eastern Europe?09/18/2019

 The international credit insurance company presents its eleventh annual study on the biggest 500 companies in Central and Eastern Europe – the Coface CEE Top 500.
 It ranks businesses by their turnover and additionally analyses further facts such as the number of employees, the framework of the companies, sectors and markets as well as the new Coface company credit assessments.
 The economic development of the CEE Top 500 is representative of the market trend in the entire region.

-A new study by Coface Romania on the sector of "Dairy products and cheese manufacturing" indicates a negative evolution of revenues in 2018, which decreased with approximately 5% compared to 2017, with a slightly increased profitability.
-The study aggregated the data of 448 companies that submitted their financial situation for 2018 and generated a consolidated turnover of RON 3.8 billion.
-The weight of the cumulative market share held by the most important 10 players is 58%, which indicates a high degree of concentration.
+A new study conducted by Coface Romania on the sector of "Retail with Pharmaceutical Products in Specialized Stores” (NACE 4773) indicates a positive evolution of revenues in 2018, which increased with approximately 15% compared to 2017, with a slightly higher profitability.
+The study aggregated the data of 4.425 companies that submitted their financial situation for 2018 (as of September 2019) and generated a consolidated turnover of RON 19.07 billion.
+The weight of the cumulative market share held by the most important 10 players is 31%, which indicates a low degree of concentration.

 Rating agency AM Best, on 17 December 2019, has affirmed Coface North America Insurance Company’s ‘A’ (Excellent) Insurer Financial Strength (IFS) rating, with a stable outlook.

 Coface North America Insurance Company (CNAIC) is a major credit-insurance operating entity of the Coface Group and its main vehicle to access the large North American market.

 In its press release, AM Best highlights that this rating reflects “Coface’s balance sheet strength, which A.M.
 Best categorises as very strong, as well as its adequate operating performance, favourable business profile and appropriate enterprise risk management”.